 Pump It UP is a 45-minutes to an hour class, most appropriate for grades 5-8, that briefly covers bicycle safety before teaching students how to repair a flat tire.
 All students will receive a glueless patch kit to take home.
 Gyms are perfect locations to house this class seeing that room for the students to spread out is necessary.
 Class size should be limited to 40 youth.

 Bike Fleets: Schools that already have pedal-bicycle fleets have the opportunity for more intensive education and training.
 During the Summer of 2021, the Santa Fe SRTS program offered a three-to-four-day curriculum for students at El Camino Real Academy and Nina Otero Community School that began with in-class pedestrian and bicycle education followed by an outdoor “bicycle rodeo,” where students navigated a course featuring common traffic signs and signals, and a more advanced skills session where students learned and practiced maneuvering their bicycles around and over obstacles (see summary below).
 Both schools continue to provide their own programming using these fleets for physical education classes as well as in after-school and summer school programs.

-As of 2022, thanks to Free Bikes 4 Kids with assistance from the SFSRTS program, schools with strider fleets now also include Ramirez-Thomas E.S., Chavez E.S., Sweeney E.S., and Aspen C.S.
+Thanks to Free Bikes 4 Kids with assistance from the SFSRTS program, schools with strider fleets now also include Ramirez-Thomas E.S., Chavez E.S., Sweeney E.S., and Aspen C.S.